 Cats are referred to as "polyestrous," which means that they will go into heat cycles periodically during their fertile years.

-These heat cycles may start as early as the fourth or fifth month of a kitten's life, and will continue until she is either bred or spayed.
+These heat cycles may start as early as the fourth or fifth month of a kitten's life and will continue until she is either bred or spayed.
 Many veterinarians now practice early spay and neuter for this reason.
 Heat cycles in cats last from several days to two weeks or longer and repeat every two to three weeks.

 You can see then, how a female cat may almost always seem to be in heat.

 No one can say with any accuracy that heat cycles are painful to cats; however, from the calling (loud yowling) and other symptoms they exhibit, it would appear that they are very uncomfortable.
 A cat in heat is usually pretty noticeable.
 The main goal of a female cat is to get attention after all and with all the calling it can be hard to miss.
-But for detailed information on how to tell if a female cat is in heat, see this how-to article.

 - Heat, oestrus, and estrus all refer to heat cycles in cats.